-Conduct is unwelcome when the individual did not request or invite it and regarded the conduct as undesirable or offensive.
+For the purposes of the Title IX Sexual Harassment definition, conduct is unwelcome when the individual did not request or invite and regarded it as undesirable or offensive.
 The fact that an individual may have accepted the conduct does not mean that they welcomed it.
 On the other hand, if an individual actively participates in conduct and gives no indication that they object, then the evidence generally will not support a conclusion that the conduct was unwelcome.
+That a person welcomes some conduct does not necessarily mean that person welcomes other conduct.
+Similarly, that a person willingly participates in conduct on one occasion does not necessarily mean that the same conduct is welcome on a subsequent occasion.
+Whether conduct was unwelcome may be determined based on the context and circumstances of the encounter or incident.